Limit Theorems for Multi-Group Curie-Weiss Models via the Method of Moments: The Three Regimes of the Model

+This article consists of seven sections.
+After this introduction, we define the three regimes of the model in Section \ref{sec:Regimes}.
+Then, we present and discuss the results of this paper in Section \ref{sec:Results}.
+The remainder of the article is dedicated to the proof of these results.
+We introduce some combinatorial concepts in Section \ref{sec:Combinatorial-Concepts} that are necessary for the application of the method of moments.
+Next, we calculate correlations of the spin variables of the form $\mathbb{E}\left(X_{11}\cdots X_{1k_{1}}\cdots X_{M1}\cdots X_{Mk_{M}}\right)$ in Section \ref{sec:Correlations}.
+The moments of $\boldsymbol{S}$ are then calculated using these correlations in Section \ref{sec:Moments}.
+Finally, we prove a strong law of large numbers for the magnetisations in Section \ref{sec:SLLN}.\\

+\textsl{Acknowledgement:} We thank the referees for their careful reading of the manuscript.
+Their suggestions helped to improve the paper considerably.

-\section{The three Regimes of the Model}
+\section{The Three Regimes of the Model}

 We call the regimes of the model `temperature regimes' because in the single-group model the parameter $\beta$ can be interpreted as the inverse temperature.
-There $\beta<1$ is called the `high temperature regime', $\beta=1$ the `critical regime', and $\beta>1$ the `low temperature regime'.
-We use the same definition for homogeneous coupling matrices, as it turns out that $\boldsymbol{S}$ behaves differently in each of these three regimes. \begin{defn} For homogeneous coupling matrices, we define the high temperature regime to be $\beta<1$, the critical regime to be $\beta=1$, and the low temperature regime to be $\beta>1$. \end{defn}
+There, $\beta<1$ is called the `high temperature regime', $\beta=1$ the `critical regime', and $\beta>1$ the `low temperature regime'.
+We use the same definition for homogeneous coupling matrices, as it turns out that $\boldsymbol{S}$ behaves differently in each of these three regimes.

+Note that the Gibbs measure (\ref{eq:Pbeta}) for the homogeneous model is identical to the Gibbs measure of the single-group model (\ref{eq:P_single-group}).
+However, the magnetisations (\ref{eq:Sums}) form a random \emph{vector} not a scalar as in the single-group model.
+Also, the entries of this random vector are correlated for $\beta>0$.
+Thus, the analysis of the homogeneous model goes beyond the classical results concerning the classical CWM.
+We remark that the coupling matrix $(\beta)_{\lambda\mu}$ of the homogeneous model has determinant 0, so it is not a special case but rather a limit case of the heterogeneous model which has strictly positive determinant. \begin{defn} For homogeneous coupling matrices, we define the high temperature regime to be $\beta<1$, the critical regime to be $\beta=1$, and the low temperature regime to be $\beta>1$. \end{defn}

 For heterogeneous coupling matrices, the situation is somewhat more complicated.
 The parameter space is

 We define $\boldsymbol{\alpha}:=\text{diag}(\alpha_{1},\ldots,\alpha_{M})$, where `diag' stands for a diagonal matrix with the entries given between parentheses, and